GET IN TOUCH

 Taxpayer Rights and Protections

-• Appeal access: Taxpayers may challenge assessments through an impartial hearing examiner, circuit court, and state supreme court systems.
+Appeal access — Taxpayers may challenge assessments through impartial hearing examiners, circuit courts, and the state supreme court.

-• Courteous service guarantee: Department employees understand that compliance with complex and changing tax laws can be difficult for people.
+Courteous service guarantee — Department employees understand that compliance with complex and changing tax laws can be difficult.

-• Audit notice requirements: Under normal circumstances, notices are sent at least thirty days before examination to allow preparation time.
+Audit notice requirements — Under normal circumstances, notices are sent at least 30 days before the examination to allow time for preparation.

-• Refund rights: Taxpayers may seek refunds for overpaid taxes within the past three years of the payment date.
+Refund rights — Taxpayers may seek refunds for overpaid taxes within the 3 years preceding the payment date.

-• Penalty relief consideration: The secretary may reduce or nullify charges if the tax law application remains unclear despite requests.
+Penalty relief consideration — The secretary may reduce or nullify charges if the application of the tax law remains unclear despite requests.

-• Prompt lien release: Removal within thirty days of payment is guaranteed by law without requiring additional taxpayer action.
+Prompt lien release — Removal within thirty days of payment is guaranteed by law for DOR-administered tax liens without requiring additional taxpayer action.

 Ensuring Accurate Records

 If the department errs in applying a lien on property, it guarantees that public records will be corrected.
 Taxpayers have the legal right to demand this correction and can enforce it through court action if necessary.
-The department bears responsibility for court costs when legal action is required to enforce record correction rights.
+The department is responsible for court costs when legal action is required to enforce record-correction rights.

 Preventing Tax Liens